 An aggressive dog can be fearsome to deal with.

-Understanding and recognizing signs of aggression early on is key to dealing with it in a safe, effective manner.
+Understanding and recognizing signs of aggression early on is key to dealing with it safely and effectively.

 Growling and bared teeth are obvious ones.
 But there are subtleties to it.